tgs/FlipKit/README.md

+The code behind [map.wymersdc.com](http://map.wymersdc.com/).
+You can learn about the data set and the project over [here](http://www.wymersdc.com/).

 # FlipKit Development Guide

 *Written by Thomas Smith*

-Part of the goal of the Wymer's DC project is to make components that can be re-used by other groups to make similar web sites.
+Part of the goal of the [Wymer's DC](http://www.wymersdc.com/) project is to make components that can be re-used by other groups to make similar web sites.
 This document will help to guide such an effort.